pau-dim/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 -   For signing certificates: [Security Officer](#xroad-security-officer), [Registration Officer](#xroad-registration-officer)

 Disabled certificates are not used for signing messages or for establishing secure channels between Security Servers (authentication).
 If a certificate is disabled, its status in the "OCSP" column in the "Keys and Certificates" table is "Disabled".
-Certificate can be activated only when OCSP responses are valid.

 To activate or disable a certificate, follow these steps.